DworkinLab/Protocols/WingDiscAntibodyStaining.md

 **Incubate with Secondary antibody**: 3hr to O.N.
 At 4 degrees Celsius.
 Secondary antibodies may also be pre-absorbed in PBTBS.
 For fluorescently labelled antibodies, long incubations tends to increase background levels.
 For Jackson laboratories antibodies dilutions of 1:400~1:600 work well.

-	•	for imaginal disk secondary antibodies, use 1:1000 dilution.
+	•	for imaginal disc secondary antibodies, use 1:1000 dilution.

 **Wash**:As above